Team capabilities

 “This request seems worthy of more definition.
 When can we discuss recipients, deliverables, schedules and assign responsibility in the system?”

-Defining a project in your system, with all of its required tasks, helps surface the true amount of work that needs to be done.
+Defining a project in your system, with all of its required tasks, helps surface the true amount of work to be done.

 Differentiate between projects and programs